ppetrovtv/pine_script_docs/source/essential/Strategies.rst

    The order is placed outside of the group
    (default value for the ``strategy.order`` and ``strategy.entry`` functions).

-Every group has its own unique id (the same way as the orders have).
+Every group has its own unique id, like orders.
 If two groups have the same id, but different type, they will be considered a different groups.
 Example::